udayvunnam/xng-breadcrumb/README.md

 </xng-breadcrumb>
 ```

-#### i18n ability
+#### Internationalization - i18n

 - Usually, internationalization is achieved in Angular using libraries like ngx-translate or transloco.
 - These libraries provide a pipe to change text while language is changed.
-- With ngx-translate you can change the language for breadcrumb text as shown below.
+- For example, if you are using ngx-translate you can change the language for breadcrumb text as shown below.

 ```html
 <xng-breadcrumb>